farirpgs/fari-app/lib/docs/dials.md

 # Dials

-This document contains rules that are basically like knobs and dials you can use to add some colors to your Fate games.
+Rules and dials that you can use and hack to add some colors to your Fate campaigns.

 Pick and choose as you wish!